Logo

 The bag and casket had been sealed in Albuquerque after Mike Todd's remains were identified following the 1958 crash.

-Mike Todd's remains were once more identified through dental records and were reburied in a secret location.
+Mike Todd's remains were again identified by dental records and reburied in a secret location.